-Active Records: Most requests for changes to a student's current class program or information can be done online by logging in to MyGWC or in the Enrollment Center.
+Active Records: Most requests for changes to a student's current class program or information can be done online by logging in to MyGWC or in Admissions & Records.
 Included are "adds" to program, "withdrawal from class," "fee payments", "address changes", and "grade option requests."
 Grade option requests can be done online prior to the start date of the class.
 Once the class begins, grade option requests must be done in person prior to the filing deadline.
-Name changes must be done in person in the Enrollment Center.
+Name changes must be done in person in Admissions & Records.
 If changing a name, official documentation must be presented at the time of the request.